Archana Sharma (botanist)

-Archana Sharma was a renowned Indian botanist, cytogeneticist, cell biologist, and cytotoxicologist.
+Archana Sharma was an Indian botanist, cytogeneticist, cell biologist, and cytotoxicologist.
 Her widely recognized contributions include the study of speciation in vegetatively reproducing plants, induction of cell division in adult nuclei, the cause of polyteny in differentiated tissues in plants, cytotaxonomy of flowering plants, and the effect of arsenic in water.

 Early life and education

 Archana Sharma was born on 16 February 1932 in Pune to a family of academicians, including Professor N.P.
 Mookherjee, a professor of chemistry at Bikaner.
 Her early education was in Rajasthan.
 She then went on to do her B.Sc. from Bikaner and later pursued her M.Sc. in the Department of Botany at the University of Calcutta in 1951.
 Sharma completed her Ph.D. in 1955 and D.Sc. in 1960, specialising in Cytogenetics, Human Genetics and Environmental Mutagenesis.
 As a result, she became the second woman to have been awarded a D.Sc. by the University of Calcutta.